aalok-sathe/coloring-graphs/CONTRIBUTING.md

     `git push --follow-tags`

-### dev
+### feature-specific

 - **active development**

-  use this branch for active development. if you're developing without `swig`, you may want to use the Makefile that is inside the `libcolgraphs` subdirectory instead of the Makefile in the root.
+  create a new branch for active development. if you're developing without `swig`, you may want to use the Makefile that is inside the `libcolgraphs` subdirectory instead of the Makefile in the root.